Los Angeles Nursing Home Abuse and Negligence Attorneys

 We Stand Up for Severely Injured Nursing Home Residents

-At the Los Angeles law firm of Greene Broillet & Wheeler, LLP, we believe that nursing home residents should always receive the most professional care possible.
-The unfortunate reality is that too many nursing homes hire inexperienced employees and pay them low wages for long hours.
-Staff may not receive proper training and may easily become frustrated with the demands of providing constant care for vulnerable residents.
-Some staff members may fail to provide proper care or may even intentionally harm residents.
-The vulnerable people in their care can face permanent and life-threatening problems as a result.
+We believe nursing home residents should always receive the most professional care possible.
+The unfortunate reality is too many nursing homes hire inexperienced employees and pay them low wages for long hours.
+Staff may not receive proper training and may easily become frustrated with the demands of providing constant care for high-need residents.
+Some may fail to provide proper care or may even intentionally harm residents.
+Elders in need of nursing home care are often already facing significant health problems, and neglect can threaten their lives.

 Greene Broillet & Wheeler, LLP, handles nursing home abuse cases throughout California and has the resources to successfully litigate elder abuse claims even against the largest nursing home chains.
-If you have a relative who suffered serious injuries due to neglect or abuse, call us at (310) 576-1200 or contact us online to discuss your legal options.
+If you have a relative who suffered serious injuries due to neglect or abuse, call us at (866) 634-4525 to discuss your legal options.

-Help for Nursing Home and Assisted Living Facility Abuse Victims
+Help for Injured Nursing Home and Assisted Living Facility Residents

-While no one wants a parent or another loved one to move into a nursing home or long-term care facility, sometimes it is unavoidable.
-If loved ones suffer from dementia or Alzheimer’s disease, need assistance moving around, or otherwise lose the capability to care for themselves, an assisted living facility may simply provide the best option.
+When our loved ones age, sometimes we cannot provide the extent of care they need.
+If they suffer from dementia or Alzheimer’s disease, need assistance moving around, or otherwise lose the capability to care for themselves, an assisted living facility may simply provide the best option.
 The Centers for Disease Control and Prevention (CDC) estimates that 1.4 million residents live in about 15,600 nursing homes across the United States—1,220 of them in California, housing more than 102,000 residents.
 As a substantial portion of the population ages, these numbers will likely keep increasing.

 California’s Elder Abuse and Dependent Adult Civil Protection Act gives seniors the right to take legal action in cases of nursing home abuse.
-Federal law offers many other rights to people in long-term care facilities and nursing homes.
-If the nursing facility has violated these rights, the nursing home should face legal responsibility.
+Federal law guarantees many other rights to people in long-term care facilities and nursing homes.
+If the nursing facility has violated these rights, its owners and manager should face legal responsibility.
 If you believe a nursing home has denied you or your loved one important rights and caused serious harm as a result, contact a nursing home abuse lawyer as soon as possible.

 Abuse can take many forms, including:

-- Neglect – Neglect can occur in many ways, including failing to provide necessary shelter, food, or water, allowing unsanitary conditions that cause illnesses, failing to provide proper medical care, and denying other basic needs.
+- Neglect – Neglect can occur in many ways, including failing to provide necessary food or water, allowing unsanitary conditions that cause illnesses, failing to provide proper medical care, and denying other basic needs.